NFU Mutual: Covid-19 Grants

-Executive and director pay
+Executive pay

 In 2011, the issue of excessive pay has received negative attention, with the Insurance Times quoting an observer as saying: "Only two words come to mind – and they are 'snout' and 'trough'.

 In 2013, a non-executive director of NFU Mutual, David Anderson, was scrutinised for his role as chief executive of the troubled Co-operative Bank during its financial collapse which had a capital short fall of £1.5bn.
 NFU Mutual's board left Anderson in place, going further and issuing a statement saying they benefited from his kind of advice and 'had no plans to review his appointment'.

 Underinsurance Disputes

 Northern Ireland dairy farmer Gary McConnell's case against NFU Mutual gained prominence in 2025 when NFU Mutual initially offered McConnell £18,000 for £55,000 in Storm Eowyn damages.
 McConnell, who asserted the insurer had assessed his property's sums insured, expressed "disgust and anger."
 Following media attention and intervention from his MP, Jim Allister, NFU Mutual reversed its decision and paid the claim in full.
 The insurer apologised, stating they "believed it was the correct decision given our understanding of the situation at the time," but later offered a Waiver of Underinsurance after investigating inconsistent information regarding the completion of building works.
 McConnell criticised the insurer's attempt to blame him for underinsurance.

 Following McConnell's public statements, other farmers in Northern Ireland reported similar issues.
 Further attention was drawn by Derbyshire beef farmer David Hunt, who publicly disputed an NFU Mutual storm payout in December 2024.
 Hunt reported that his local NFU agent initially suggested keeping his claim "under the radar" to avoid head office involvement and advised a dangerous method for roof removal.
 Despite repair quotes of £32,000, NFU Mutual initially offered Hunt £4,800, which he claims he was "strong armed" into accepting.
 Hunt, a long-standing customer, demanded a review.

 An internal email from NFU Mutual, noted in McCullagh's reported the Impartial Reporter newspaper, suggested potential systems level issues owing to conflicts between claim assessments and a software program used by staff.

-As of July 2025, a journalist indicated that these were initial reports, with further revelations expected.
 Subsequent articles noted farmer criticisms of NFU Mutual for "losing its focus on core customers" and reported that current and former NFU agents expressed challenges in representing customers to head office, particularly regarding underinsurance.
-An anonymous agent stated that NFU Mutual's current focus "is not favourable to some farming customers.
-It's not how it used to be."

 In response to the criticism, an NFU Mutual spokesperson stated that the criticisms were "a fundamental misrepresentation of our business," asserting their pride in being the UK's leading rural insurer providing cover to three-quarters of the country's farms.
 They also noted their mechanisms for agent feedback.
-This statement about their market share was made in the context of their public response to the ongoing disputes.